jschhie/Calendar-Assistant/README.md

 # How to Use

 ## Creating Executable
-For convenience, the corresponding Makefile has been made available.
-After downloading it and the source code, you can use the command:
+For convenience, the corresponding ```Makefile``` has been made available.
+After downloading it along with the source code, you can use the command:
 ```make all```

 ## Command Line Arguments I